Lumi-supercomputer/LUMI-training-materials/docs/2day-next/205-Containers.md

 </figure>

+Containers are in the first place a **software management instrument**.

-*   A very important reason to use containers on LUMI is reducing the pressure on the file system by software that accesses many thousands of small files (Python and R users, you know who we are talking about).
+*   A very important reason to use containers on LUMI is **reducing the pressure on the file system** by software that accesses many thousands of small files (Python and R users, you know who we are talking about).
     That software kills the metadata servers of almost any parallel file system when used at scale.

     As a container on LUMI is a single file, the metadata servers of the parallel file system have far less work to do, and all the file caching mechanisms can also work much better.

-*   Software installations that would otherwise be impossible.
+*   **Software installations that would otherwise be impossible.**
     E.g., some software may not even be suited for installation in a multi-user HPC system as it uses fixed paths that are not compatible with installation in module-controlled software stacks.